 Also, you’ll notice that several of these tips are “tried and true,” that is, you’ve probably heard them other places.
 If that’s the case, don’t just skim over them.
 Really stop and ask yourself if you’ve ever given that tip a good try and if it helped you in the past.
 Things that get repeated for a very long time often have some kernel of truth to them (though not always).

 1. Breathe.
 When you feel yourself getting stressed, focus on taking deep breaths, and if you can, counting each one.
 This does 2 things.
 First, it temporarily distracts you from whatever problem you’re facing (and may allow you to get a little perspective).
-Secondly, and more importantly, researchers in India have found that breathing deeply physically changes your nervous system.
+Secondly, and more importantly, researchers have found that breathing deeply physically changes your nervous system.
 Stress is not just in your mind – it’s a physical reaction that occurs in your body.
 The easiest way to relieve a little bit of that stress is to physically change your body, and breathing deeply will do that by slowing your heart rate and stimulating your vagus nerve, which is responsible for calming you down.

 There’s no tip that you’ll hear more from professional therapists and amateur psychologists.
 And that’s probably because there is no tip that works better for more people than breathing deeply.

 2. Smile.
 Like breathing, this is a tip that’s based on changing your body in order to change your mind.
 Researchers at the University of Kansas found that smiling reduced the heart rates of participants, even if the person was smiling only because they were told to hold chopsticks in their mouth (which simulated a smile).
 In other words, the simple physical act of smiling can change the way that your body reacts to stress.

 After all, you should be smiling during the holidays.